turingschool/frontend-mod-1-prework/section4/reflection.md

 5. In this section, we talked about an `transaction item object`.
 It has keys that represent different properties an bank transaction would have, and values that store the data.
 In a banking app, this data would eventually be displayed in the browser for the user.
 Think of another Object in a web application that you use frequently.
 What is it?
 What keys might be on it?
 What are example values?

-In Google Calendar, I, the user, inputs the data for an event, and I think that data could be stored in an "event" object.
-This is because there's complex and relational data that ties to specific dates, times, and locations of each event.
+In Google Calendar the user inputs the data for an event, and I think that data could be stored in an "event" object.
+This is because it's important that the data ties to specific dates, times, and locations of each event.
 So an event object could look something like this:

 walkWithTaylor {
   date: "January 17",
   time: "10:15 AM MST",
   location: "City Park, Denver",
   participants: ["Ashley", "Taylor"],
-  hasAlarm: false
+  setAlarm: function() {
+    console.log("You have set an alarm for 1 hour before this event.")
   }
+}

 6. What questions do you still have about classes and/or Objects?

 I'm still unsure as to when a class is better to use than a factory object.
 Does the computer treat them/organize them differently?
-I'm also just curious on how to actually build something using all of the things we've learned - like how an independent fuction interacts with an object method.
+I'm also just curious on how to actually build something using all of the things we've learned - like how an independent function interacts with an object method.
 Or how to organize a project!
 I'm sure I'll learn this later.